 - Superman also claims without hesitation that Batman is the most dangerous man on the planet.
 Not Luthor, not Supes himself, but Batman.
 And Batman's too good of a friend to turn Supes into a liar.

-- Starfire from Teen Titans is an alien who is actually superpowered her race's standards; she has the ability to fly, learn foreign languages through skin contact, superhuman strength and endurance, and the ability to shoot energy beams.
-All but the last of these is standard issue for her species.
+- Starfire from Teen Titans is an alien who humans see as having superpowers; she has the ability to fly, learn foreign languages through skin contact, superhuman strength and endurance, and the ability to shoot energy beams.
+However, all but the last of these is standard issue for her species.

 - The Legion of Super-Heroes had multitudes of Human Aliens, each race with a specific power, but later Retcon and Continuity Reboot gave them a Meta Origin as Phlebotinum Rebel Transplanted Humans.
 Subverted by the one Badass Normal Earthling on the team, Karate Kid, who can trounce more powerful beings using martial arts and knowledge of pressure points.